George Henry Griebel: Later career in New York City

 In 1880 Griebel established himself in New York City.
 He married Frances Bourne of the John Geib family of piano makers and the Bourne family known for arts; "Views of New York" NYHS, and anti-slavery work.
 He was almost fifty when his wife died and left him with three small children.
 In honor of his first daughter, Alma, he put a design of her on one of his buildings.

 He designed with Karl Jacobsen and "superintended the construction of the Dakota Apartment Hotel for the Clark Estate, while for the same estate, during a period of eighteen years, he erected several fine structures and rows of building, such as the Singer Manufacturing Company's Office Building, Third Avenue and 16th Street; fourteen houses on West Eighty-fifth Street, with a row on West Seventy-third Street, both rows being near Columbus Avenue; the Barnett Store, Seventy-fourth Street and Columbus Avenue, and many others."
 Karl Jacobsen married Daisy, a friend of his daughter, Edna B. Griebel, who was a composer of classical music.
 He and the children lived most of their lives in an apartment that had been converted from a chapel.
 He was a gentle and amiable man, thin of frame, and possessing a strong Prussian accent.

+In 1903 he designed the Art Studio Building in Manhattan.
 Other buildings erected by him include the Aschenbroedel Clubhouse, on East Eighty-sixth Street, of which he was made a life member in recognition of his efficient services; the Unger Storage and Power Building, 46 Huston Street; the Ahrens Building, corner of Elm and Franklin streets; the Majestic Apartment House, corner of St Nicholas and One Hundred and Forty-fifth Street, and many other buildings, equally prominent, including clubhouses, apartment hotels, and business buildings."

 He died at 93 years of age.